-Mental Health Awareness Week (14 to 20 May 2018) is about stress and how we’re coping with it.
-At SUMO we are taking time to reflect on the importance of talking about mental health and how as an industry we could be further supporting others.
+Mental Health Awareness Week 2019 (13th to 19th May) is themed around body image – how we think and feel about our bodies.
+At SUMO we are taking time to reflect on the importance of talking about mental health and how, within the construction industry, we could be further supporting others.

-'There is often a perception that if you are not stressed, you are not busy enough' and within what is a male-dominated industry, mental health issues can often be treated as a weakness.
-These general views across the industry have contributed to the ONS reporting 3.7 times higher rates of male workers taking their own lives than the national average and women averaging twice that of the national average.
+Within what is a male-dominated industry, mental health issues can often be treated as a weakness.
+These general views across the industry have contributed to the ONS reporting 3.7 times higher rates of male construction workers taking their own lives than the national average and women construction workers averaging twice that of the national average.

 But what can we do?